bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - measurement goals contain a quality aspect of an object that is measured for a particular purpose, perspective and context
 - these goals are then formed into questions defining the quality aspect from stakeholder point of view, after which the metrics are selected to provide necessary information to answer the questions
 - example:
-  - goal, an object or entity: measurements include products, processes and resources
+  - *goal, an object or entity*: measurements include products, processes and resources
-  - question used to assess the goals: is the current performance satisfactory, is it improving, is the improvement enough?
+  - *question used to assess the goals*: is the current performance satisfactory, is it improving, is the improvement enough?
-  - metric, every question is assessed with the metrics: for example, lines of code, module/program size, level of user satisfaction
+  - *metric, every question is assessed with the metrics*: for example, lines of code, module/program size, level of user satisfaction

 ## **hybrid software development model**
 integrates elements from traditional sequential approaches and Agile practices